Contents

 Review

-This is the FX3000 1.0 mm HVLP Gravity Feed Spray Gun, like the 1.3mm model (mentioned above) the basic details are the same, only the nozzle is different.
+This is the FX3000 1.0 mm HVLP Spray Gravity Feed Paint Gun, like the 1.3mm model (mentioned above) the basic details are the same, only the nozzle is different.

 This a more expensive basic model, and should be considered for beginner use due to its simplicity.
 This is a no-frills gun that comes with a clear plastic 600cc aluminum cup, making it easier to see the paint levels in the container.
 It also comes with tool specific wrench and cleaning brush